clevermindgames/KivMob/README.md

 This tutorial assumes you are familiar with AdMob.
 Additionally, be sure that you have the latest version of [Buildozer] installed, as KivMob uses the android_new toolchain.

 Create a new directory.
 Copy the following and paste it into a new main.py file.
-Be sure to include your AdMob app ID, your test device ID, and interstitial ID.
+Be sure to include your AdMob app ID, your test device ID, REWARDED_ID and interstitial ID.

 ```python
 from kivmob27 import KivMob